fatmakahveci/fatmakahveci.com-sources/content/frontend-note/typescript.md

 ### 4.4 `never`

-- It indicates that a function will never return or that a value will never be assignable to a particular type.
+- It indicates that a function will never return or a value will never be assignable to a particular type.
 Typically, it represents the return type of a function that always throws an error.

 ```typescript
 function raiseError(message: string): never {